-CBO periodically issues a volume of options—this year’s installment presents 115—that would decrease federal spending or increase federal revenues over the next decade.
-The report is available both as a PDF and in a searchable format.
+CBO periodically issues a volume of options—this year’s installment presents 121—that would decrease federal spending or increase federal revenues.
+CBO’s website allows users to filter options by topic, date, and other categories.